-- by including a clear statement on the setting's website and signposting access to the guidance - at the start of the academic year when communication is sent out about Individual Health Plans - using usual communication channels e.g. Newsletters ect at intervals in the year - when their child is enrolled as a new pupil
+- by including a clear statement on the setting's website and signposting access to the guidance - at the start of the academic year when communication is sent out about Individual Health Plans c.
+All staff are informed and regularly reminded about the Medical Conditions Guidance:

+- using usual communication channels e.g. Newsletters etc at intervals in the year - when their child is enrolled as a new pupil